 Earning: The best money-making opportunities in human history for ordinary people depend completely on the internet.

 Do lives get wasted in such endeavours?
 Yes, absolutely they do.
 I know several promising young people who were raised with the example of hardworking parents, they have plans and aspirations for the future, they have intelligence, good health and a massive family support system.
 Despite all these advantages, it’s common to see people accomplish only 10% of what they set out to do, and even then it takes twice as long as it should.
 “I’d love to do that”; or “I’m going to build that XYZ”; “I want to travel”; “I want my own business”; “I want to fill my yard with birdhouses!
 I love birds.”
 Years worth of these comments with no significant achievement to show for it is the most common outcome that I see.
-This is what happens when most of each day gets swallowed up by cat videos, or the latest instalments of a series that’s too good not to binge watch, or some Tweet that needs to be responded to immediately, or the latest Facebook message that needs an answer.
+This is what happens when most of each day gets swallowed up by cat videos, or the latest instalments of a series that’s too good not to binge watch, or some Tweet that needs to be responded to immediately, or the latest Facebook message that “demands” an answer.

 Are You a Digital Slave?

-The promise of “making it big someday” (whatever that means) is also an ongoing motivation for people to happily spend their time as digital slaves, churning out content around which corporations sell advertising and audience access.
+The promise of “making it big someday online” (whatever that means) is also an ongoing motivation for people to happily volunteer their time as digital slaves, churning out content around which corporations sell advertising and audience access.
 Social media companies are the most profitable in human history.
-Who would have thought that the companies receiving these earnings would generate them on the backs of people who willingly “work” for free, clicking away on keyboards and cell phones around the globe, many of which who can’t even stop without breaking an addiction.
+Who would have thought that the companies receiving these earnings would generate them on the backs of people who willingly work for free, clicking away on keyboards and cell phones around the globe, many of which who can’t even stop without breaking an addiction.

-Did this article leave you with something to think about?
+Did this article leave you with something worthwhile?
 I hope so.
 Please consider helping me cover the cost of producing and publishing content like this.
 Click the “buy me a coffee” button below to make a contribution.
 Thank you very much!